 When you wear sunscreen clothing that covers those areas, you know you have protection.
 You don't have to worry about missing a spot.

 Many pieces of sun protection clothing feature extended coverage to provide you extra protection.
 Regular clothing doesn't have that extra coverage, which can leave more of your skin exposed.

-Sunscreen shirts often have long sleeves to cover your full arms.
+Sunscreen shirts, rash guards, often have long sleeves to cover your full arms.
 Many pieces include thumb holes on the sleeves to keep them down as far as possible for maximum coverage.
 They might have collars or turtleneck designs to cover the skin on your neck.